 The final stages of canine bloat:

 - bad pain now, the stomach area may appear swollen and distended

-- rapid breathing, pale-coloured gums and tongue and collapse from shock .
+- rapid breathing, pale-coloured gums and tongue, and collapse from shock

 How to quickly check for bloat in dogs

 - With canine bloat, the abdomen feels hard, and will have a hollow “thump” when gently tapped.